 Your Parent Support Partner will visit you at home and give you emotional and practical support when you need it.

 She can help you get access to health care services, special education services, crisis services and services from other community agencies.

-“Most of our Parent Support Partners have raised a child with a disability,” said Christine Kennett, F.A.C.T.
+“All of our Parent Support Partners have raised a child with a disability,” said Christine Kennett, F.A.C.T.
 Family Support Partner Supervisor.
 “We know what it is like to feel the guilt of never doing enough and the exhaustion of having too much to do.
-We understand your limitations, and we don’t judge you for them.”
+We understand your challenges, and we don’t judge you for them.”

 - Your friends and family have difficulty relating to your concerns

 - You don’t know how to access community services such as health care, special education and more

 - You need assistance is finding a caretaker with special training